rust-lang/cargo/doc/book/src/reference/unstable.md

 - An integer followed by "seconds", "minutes", "hours", "days", "weeks", or "months"
 - `"0"` to allow all packages

-#### `registry.min-publish-age`

-* Type: String
-* Default: none
-* Environment: `CARGO_REGISTRY_MIN_PUBLISH_AGE`

-Specifies the minimum timespan since a version's `pubtime` that it may be considered for `resolver.incompatible-publish-age` for packages from crates.io.
-If not set, `registry.global-min-publish-age` will be used.

-It supports the following values:

-- An integer followed by "seconds", "minutes", "hours", "days", "weeks", or "months"
-- `"0"` to allow all packages

-Generally, `"0"`, `"N days"`, and `"N weeks"` will be used.

 #### `registry.global-min-publish-age`